 Use these 25 vocabulary words from Holes for your weekly list, daily word study, or spelling exercises.
-For extra spelling practice, your students can race to familiarize themselves with these words in the game, The Treasure of Green Lake when they go through the Time Warp and visit with Sam and Kate.
+For extra spelling practice, your students can race to familiarize themselves with these words in the game The Treasure of Green Lake when they go through the Time Warp and visit with Sam and Kate.

+Unable to produce fruit or grow plants.
 If land is barren, farmers cannot grow crops on it.

 Sore bubbles of skin filled with liquid, which are caused by something burning the skin or rubbing against it